ktopcuoglu/gitlab-dbt-analytics/.gitlab/issue_templates/Full DBT Refresh.md

 <!-- Please link any relevant MRs or Issues here -->

-## Analytics Engineer To Do
+## To Do

-* [ ] For dbt models need to be refreshed, follow the instructions [here](https://about.gitlab.com/handbook/business-ops/data-team/platform/infrastructure/#dbt-models-full-refresh)
+* [ ] For dbt models need to be refreshed, follow the [instructions](https://about.gitlab.com/handbook/business-ops/data-team/platform/infrastructure/#dbt-models-full-refresh).

 cc @gitlab-data/analytics-engineers